withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Small

-The "Core Concepts" pages explain the reasons behind using Astro and its architecture, these are within our most viewed pages and are smaller than average, having less than 100 lines each and also rarely changing.
-On the other hand, these pages introduce considerably more terminology than the "Start Here" pages, making it more complex to translate.
+The "Core Concepts" pages explain the reasons to use Astro, its design principles and its architecture.
+These are among our most viewed pages and are smaller than average, having less than 100 lines each and also rarely changing.
+On the other hand, these pages introduce considerably more terminology than the "Start Here" pages, making them more complex to translate.

 #### Tutorials